-When screening for HBV in potential organ donors, HBsAg, HBcAb and HBsAb are all required to identify and distinguish between current infection, prior cleared infection, vaccination or no exposure.21 HBV-NAT is also recommended for all donors, especially as persistent latent HBV infection may occur.
+When screening for HBV in potential organ donors, HBsAg, HBcAb and HBsAb are all required to identify and distinguish between current infection, prior cleared infection, vaccination or no exposure.
+HBV-NAT is also recommended for all donors, especially as persistent latent HBV infection may occur.

 Many factors influence the risk of HBV transmission.
 HBsAg-positive donors pose a high risk of transmission regardless of the organ being transplanted.
-For donors who are HBcAb-positive/HBsAg-negative, transmission rates are higher for liver transplantation (34 - 86% without prophylaxis 22,23) than for the transplantation of other solid organs (0 - $5\%^{24}$).
+For donors who are HBcAb-positive/HBsAg-negative, transmission rates are higher for liver transplantation (34 - 86% without prophylaxis $^{22,23}$ ) than for the transplantation of other solid organs (0 - $5\%^{24}$ ).
 Prophylaxis for recipients of livers from HBcAb-positive donors has been shown to be effective, although transmission of HBV has been reported in rare instances despite treatment.
 For non-liver organ recipients who are immune prior to transplantation, there is a negligible risk of transmission from HBcAb-positive donors.
+Transplantation are immune prior to transplantation, there is a negligible risk of transmission from HBcAb-positive donors.